learn-co-curriculum/python-for-loops-lab/README.md

 plotly.offline.iplot([trace_first_three_pops])
 ```

 Of course, as you may have spotted, there is a good amount of repetition in displaying this data.
 Just take a look at how we retrieved the data for our `x_values` and `y_values`.
+And you'll notice that, unless we know the exact number of cities and populations in our excel file, this method of retrieving data might miss some data or try to access values that don't exist.

+We can take a close look at this below:

 ```python